 Students should consult the Graduate School and the University Catalog for specific information.
 The Office of the Graduate School is responsible for the administration of the University graduate admission policy.
-The decision to admit a student is based upon evaluations of both qualitative and quantitative information.
+The decision to admit students is based upon evaluations of both qualitative and quantitative information.

 Regular Graduate Admission

 - hold a baccalaureate degree from a regionally accredited college or university,